bameyrick/ng-lazy-translate/packages/ng-lazy-translate/README.md

 ## Dynamically adding translation asset paths

-You can dynamically add translation asset paths by calling the `addTranslationAssetPaths` method on the `LazyTranslateService`:
+You can dynamically add translation asset paths by calling the `addTranslationPaths` method on the `LazyTranslateService`:

 ```typescript
 import { LazyTranslateService } from '@qntm-code/ng-lazy-translate';